fluxcore/fluxcore.github.com/pages/docs/controllers.md

 Because there is no base controller, the implementation of controllers is entirely up to you.
-There is however a "base" for you to implement controllers on though, the directory `app/controller/` is added to the classmap and you can create any controller related classes in this directory and then run a simple `composer update` to update its classes.
+There is however a "base" for you to implement controllers on though, the directory `app/controller/` is added to the **ClassLoader** so all you have to do is define your controller-related classes in there according to the PSR-0 standard and the rest will be cake.